COST GUIDES

 • Reduce your fuel bills – Means your floor insulation cost will pay for itself over time

-• Cut your carbon emissions – Fully insulating your floor will help to retain heat in your home.
-This means you're not only bringing heating usage down, you're also reducing the number of carbon emissions produced
+• Cut your carbon emissions – Fully insulating your floor will help to retain heat in your home, reducing the amount of carbon emissions produced

 • Enjoy a warm home – You can retain more heat in your home

-• Reduce damp – Wood floors are vulnerable to moisture build-up.
-A layer of insulation can create a vapour barrier, preventing damp from damaging your wood floor
+• Reduce damp – Wood floors are vulnerable to moisture build-up, but a layer of insulation can create a vapour barrier, preventing damp from damaging your wood floor

 • Sound insulation – You'll be amazed at the difference it makes if you've got anyone heavy footed in your home!